smartdevicelink/sdl_evolution/proposals/NNNN-improvement-proposal.md

 * Impacted Platforms: [Core / ATF]

 ## Introduction
-Integration SDL to OEM environment consist of 2 main activities:
+Integration SDL to OEM environment consists of 2 main activities:
  - adjustments of sdl_core
  - integration ans verification

-Mission of the Automated test framework(ATF) is:
+Mission of the Automated test framework (ATF) is:
- - Extend testing coverage ( not all functionality could be tested manual)
+ - Extend testing coverage (not all functionality could be tested manual)
  - Reduce efforts for testing SDL functionality.
  - And speed up covering with tests new functionality.
 Integration requires checking SDL functionality on new platform within new infrastructure.